The Voronoi conjecture for parallelohedra with simply connected $\delta$-surface: The Voronoi conjecture

-A $d$-dimensional polytope $P$ is called a {\it parallelohedron} if we can tile $\mathbb{R}^d$ into non-overlapping parallel copies of $P.$ A correspondent tiling is called {\it face-to-face} if the intersection of any two copies of $P$ is a face of both, otherwise it is called a {\it non face-to-face tiling}.
-McMullen \cite{McM} proved that if there is a non face-to-face tiling into copies of $P$ then there is also a face-to-face tiling.
-It is clear that the face-to-face tiling for a given parallelohedron $P$ is unique up to a translation.
+A tiling by parallelohedra is called {\it face-to-face} if the intersection of any two copies of $P$ is a face of both, and is called a {\it non face-to-face} otherwise.
+B.~Venkov \cite{Ven} and later independently P.~McMullen \cite{McM} proved that if there is a non face-to-face tiling by $P$, then there is also a face-to-face tiling.
+It is clear that the face-to-face tiling by $P$ is unique up to translation.
 We will denote this tiling as $\mathcal{T}(P)$ or just $\mathcal{T}$ when the generating polytope of the tiling is obvious.

-In 1897 H.~Minkowski \cite{Min} proved that every parallelohedron $P$ is centrally symmetric, all facets of $P$ are centrally symmetric, and projection of $P$ along any its faces of codimension $2$ is two-dimensional parallelohedron, i.e. parallelogram or centrally symmetric hexagon.
-Later Venkov \cite{Ven} proved that these three conditions are sufficient for convex poytope to be a parallelohedron.
+In 1897 H.~ Minkowski \cite{Min} proved that every parallelohedron $P$ is centrally symmetric, and all facets of $P$ are centrally symmetric.
+Later Venkov \cite{Ven} added the third necessary condition, he proved that the projection of $P$ along any face of codimension $2$ is a two-dimensional parallelohedron, i.e., a parallelogram or a centrally symmetric hexagon.
+Also Venkov proved that these three conditions are sufficient for a convex polytope to be a parallelohedron.
+In 1980 McMullen \cite{McM} gave an independent proof that these three conditions are necessary and sufficient, see also \cite{McM2} for acknowledgment of priority.

+The centers of all tiles of $\mathcal{T}(P)$ form a $d$-dimension lattice $\Lambda(P)$.
+If the fundamental domain of $\Lambda(P)$ has volume 1, then the homothetic polytope $2P$ is centrally symmetric with respect to the origin, has volume $2^d$, and contains no lattice points in the interior.
+This, by definition, means that $2P$ is an {\it extremal body}.
+Additional information about extremal bodies can be found in \cite[Ch.2 \S 12]{GL}.

-Centers of all tiles of the face-to-face tiling $\mathcal{T}(P)$ forms a $d$-dimension lattice $\Lambda(P)$.
-On the other hand for an arbitrary $d$-dimensional lattice $\Lambda'$ we can construct a parallelohedron $P(\Lambda')$ which is a Dirichlet-Voronoi polytope for $\Lambda'$, i.e. the set of all points in $\mathbb{R}^d$ that are closer to a given lattice point $O$ than to any other point of $\Lambda'$.
+On the other hand, given a $d$-dimensional lattice $\Lambda$, the Dirichlet-Voronoi polytope $P(\Lambda)$ is a parallelohedron; the Dirichlet-Voronoi polytope is the set of points that are closer to a given lattice point $O$ than to any other point of $\Lambda$.

 \begin{con}[G.~Voronoi, \cite{Vor}] Any $d$-dimensional parallelohedron $P$ is affinely equivalent to a Dirichlet-Voronoi polytope $P(\Lambda')$ for some $d$-dimensional lattice $\Lambda'$. \end{con}